 - Because there was no refrigeration when fresh meat was available it had to be cooked very quickly or it would spoil.
 Alternatively the meat was salted – like today’s corned beef or pickled pork.
 Pork, which was richer and fattier was issued at a lesser rate of 4 pounds (1.8 kg) per week.
 The meat was cooked into soupy stews with whatever vegetables were available.

 - Maize is made from corn, which grew in abundance in the early colony and was very cheap.
 The convicts ground the corn on the dreaded treadmill to make it into cornmeal, a bit like polenta.
 It was made into ‘hominy’, a type of porridge or gruel for breakfast, with sugar and salt added to make it palatable.
+If wheat flour was in short supply it was used for bread.

 - When compared to a 2 g tea bag today, 15 grams would make almost 2 litres of tea!
 It would be served black, with some of the days allocation of sugar.